MohammadNassar/Mohammad-Nassar-App/README.md

 - The Android version used is 'API 19'.
 - The recommended SDK (Software Development Kit) is 'Android 4.4.2 (API 19)'.

+###License:

+* All coptrights are reserved to the program author/developer Mohammad Nassar (mentioned above).